 Even for, actually especially for, a brand new home, Buyers should consider the use of a professional inspection service.
 Generally, the right to a professional inspection of a new home must be negotiated as part of the purchase agreement.

 For a resale home, a professional inspection is simple common sense.
-In section 6a, the AAR Purchase Contract sets 10 days as the time limit for the buyer to provide to the seller a BINSR listing any “items disapproved”.
+In section 6a, the Purchase-Contract sets 10 days as the time limit for the buyer to provide to the seller a BINSR listing any “items disapproved”.
 However, buyer and seller may agree to a longer period if that’s needed.

-The cost ranges up from about $250, depending on the size of the home, number of floors, and amenities (pools, spas, etc) … minor compared to the cost of a home, and less than most significant repairs.
+The cost range is from about $300 to $600, depending on the size of the home, number of floors, and amenities (pools, spas, etc) … minor compared to the cost of a home, and less than most significant repairs.

 Termite inspections are usually required by the lender and are separate from the physical inspection.
 The inspection company should be properly bonded and insured.
 And to avoid any possibility of conflicts, such inspection companies do not make repairs.
 Their service is advisory only.